chrisys/train-departure-display/README.md

 ## Configuration

-Sign up for the [Transport API](https://www.transportapi.com/), and generate an app ID and API key (note the free tier has 1000 request a day).
+Sign up for the [Transport API](https://www.transportapi.com/), and generate an app ID and API key (note the free tier has a limit of 1000 requests a day).

 These environment variables are specified using the [balenaCloud dashboard](https://www.balena.io/docs/learn/manage/serv-vars/), allowing you to set up mutiple signs in one application for different stations.